Change how long permanently deleted items are kept for an Exchange Online mailbox

 Deletes an item from the Deleted Items folder

 Permanently deletes an item by selecting it and pressing Shift+Delete

 How long deleted items are kept in the Deletions folder depends on the deleted item retention period that is set for the mailbox.
 An Exchange Online mailbox keeps deleted items for 14 days, by default.
 Use Exchange Online PowerShell, as shown above, to change this setting, to increase the period up to a maximum of 30 days.

 Users can recover, or purge, deleted items before the retention time for a deleted item expires.
 To do so, they use the Recover Deleted Items feature in Outlook or Outlook on the web.
-See the following topics for Outlook or for Outlook on the web.
+See the following topics for Outlook for Windows or for Outlook on the web.

 If a user purges a deleted item, you can recover it before the deleted item retention period expires.
 For details, see Recover deleted messages in a user's mailbox.

 To learn more about deleted item retention, the Recoverable Items folder, In-Place Hold, and Litigation Hold, see Recoverable Items folder in Exchange Online.